 Chuan Yang Hwang is currently a professor of finance and the director of the PhD program at Nanyang Business School, Nanyang Technological University.
 Professor Hwang holds a PhD from UCLA.
 Before joining Nanyang Technological University, he taught at University at California at Irvine, University of Pittsburgh and Hong Kong University of Science and Technology.
 Professor Hwang has published articles in leading finance journals such as the Journal of Finance, the Review of Financial Studies, and the Journal of Financial and Quantitative Analysis.
 His research interests are investment and corporate finance.
 Some of his research has been featured in business publications such as the Wall Street Journal.

-Prof Hwang Chuan Yang
+Prof Hwang Chuan Yang (No longer with NTU)

 Professor, College of Business (Nanyang Business School) - Division of Banking & Finance